How to run a premortem (and why every team should)

 A premortem assumes the project failed, then asks what went wrong.
 It's the cheapest pre-launch risk audit you'll ever run.
 Here's how to run one well.

 A premortem is a structured pre-launch exercise where you assume the project has failed and work backwards to identify what would have caused the failure.
 The premise sounds gimmicky and the execution takes 45 minutes; the output regularly catches problems that would otherwise surface six months in, when they're 10× harder to fix.
+For a blow-by-blow of one in action, see this premortem on a product launch that almost shipped broken.

 The technique was popularized by Gary Klein in a 2007 Harvard Business Review article.
 Research Klein cited at the time suggested that the act of imagining a future event has happened ("prospective hindsight") increased the team's ability to identify causes by roughly 30%.
 The mechanism is simple: when you ask "what could go wrong," people stay diplomatically optimistic; when you ask "given that we failed, what happened," people get specific.